-The brown area, at the bottom, seems too large for what is available now that the photos are moved to the middle.
+The brown area, at the bottom, seems too large for what is available now that we moved the photos to the middle.
 So I will resize that paper.
 Initially, it was all inside the frame, so let's resize its height to match that.

-Obviously, the Title and Sub-title elements will have to be resized but since they won't be used as is, they can be resized proportionally, even if it will end up smaller than in the original template.
+Obviously, you will need to resize the Title and Sub-title elements but since they won't be used as is, you can resize them proportionally, even if they will end up smaller than in the original template.

 Moving elements inward

 Now, let's move the elements that are "cut off" toward the middle of the canvas, at least to replicate the placement of the original template.

 When we resized the canvas, we didn't really cut any of the elements.
 It is easy enough to grab the elements and move them inward to their new location.
 Occasionally, some elements might seem to have disappeared, like the three hearts at the bottom.
 Although they were out of the canvas, they are still accessible.
 Find the correct layer in the Layers palette and activate the Move tool.
 Hold the Shift key and move the canvas anywhere inward and the element will follow.
 Holding the Shift key is the simplest way to access those elements.

 At this point, you can resize or rearrange a few elements to finish.

 Once you are done rearranging the template to fit a traditional 11x8.5 inch, save it with a new name so you won't overwrite the original.
 For example, you can add "-rectangle" to the existing name.